xxaminer/auto-annotated-portfolio/content/pages/blog/post-seven.md

 ---
 type: PostLayout
-title: Habits of highly productive web developers ⌨️
+title: 'Cyber sécurité certificat '
 colors: colors-a
 date: '2024-06-10'
 author: content/data/team/doris-soto.json
-excerpt: >-
-  More context that may or may not be helpful
+excerpt: More context that may or may not be helpful
 featuredImage:
   type: ImageBlock
   url: /images/featured-Image1.jpg